-When comparing the Brute-Force approach with Push-Pull in Figure 3.7b, average performance decreases by utilizing four times more resources over a longer duration.
-As shown in Figure 3.6b, using Brute-Force still leads to a slight increase in throughput for inter-socket operations, although far from scaling linearly.
-Therefore, we conclude that, although data movement across the interconnect incurs additional cost, no hard bandwidth limit is observable, reaching the same peak speed also observed for intra-socket with four DSAs.
-This might point to an architectural advantage, as we will encounter the expected speed reduction for copies crossing the socket boundary when executed on the CPU in Section 3.2.4.
+When comparing the Brute-Force approach with Push-Pull in Figure 3.6b, performance decreases by utilizing four times more resources over a longer duration.
+As shown in Figure 3.7b, using Brute-Force still leads to a slight increase in overall throughput, although far from scaling linearly.
+Therefore, we conclude that, although data movement across the interconnect incurs additional cost, no hard bandwidth limit is observable.